lynntf/GRETO/README.md

 ## Usage

-All of the following examples require that the `gamma_ray_tracking` folder is in the working directory.
+All of the following examples require that the `greto` folder is in the working directory.

 ### Tracking experimental data example